mrenyard/RAMP/www/assets/func/docs/core.md

 FUNC.core.js
 ==================================================================
-Library of commonly used Functionality across FUNC modules
+Library of Commonly Used Functionality Across FUNC Modules
 ==================================================================

-**FUNCs core library includes definitions for its commonly used Base, Enum, and Exception Classes as well common functions such as `string` manipulation and Document Object Model (DOM) addition.**
+**FUNCs core library includes definitions for its commonly used Base, Enum, and Exception Classes as well as common functions such as `string` manipulation and Document Object Model (DOM) addition.**

  * @author Matt Renyard (twitter: @mrenyard)
  * @package func.core